xZeroW/fictional-dollop/docs/game_systems_plan.md

 Planned direction:

 - Add small recipes that consume run loot or banked materials.
-- Prefer temporary run upgrades first because they are easier to balance.
-- Add permanent crafting only after persistence is stable.
+- Treat permanent item progression as the default crafting destination once extraction and the profile bank exist.
+- Allow temporary run upgrades as optional consumables, but label them clearly and do not make them the primary crafting path.
 - Use crafting to create decisions before the next round starts.

 First recipes to consider:

 - Salvage a weapon into material shards based on rarity.
-- Spend shards to heal before the next round.
+- Spend shards to craft a bankable upgrade material.
-- Spend shards to add temporary weapon damage for the run.
+- Spend shards to apply a small permanent upgrade to a selected weapon or gear item.
-- Spend shards to reroll a low-rarity drop into another item.
+- Spend shards to reroll a low-rarity drop into another bankable item.
-- Spend a theme-exclusive material for a map-specific bonus.
+- Spend a theme-exclusive material for a map-specific permanent unlock, recipe, or item upgrade.
+- Optionally spend shards to heal before the next round as a run-only recipe.

 Good first implementation slice:

 - Add a `CraftingRecipe` type.
-- Add one recipe: salvage selected weapon into shards.
+- Add one recipe: salvage selected weapon into bankable shards.
+- Add one permanent recipe: spend shards to craft an upgrade material or improve a selected item.
-- Add one recipe: spend shards to heal the player.
+- Add one optional run-only recipe: spend shards to heal the player.
 - Add a simple crafting panel to the between-wave menu.

 ### Map Themes And Rotation